 This post explains how easy and inexpensive it is to dye Easter eggs with Kool-Aid.
-It’s so much more fun than a regular egg dye kit.
+Kool-Aid Easter Eggs are so much more fun than a regular egg dye kit.

 Kool-Aid Easter Eggs